 - Since completing the VPAT, we have made significant accessibility improvements along many success criteria, including resizing text, reflow, and focus visibility.
 We have paid special attention to mobile views in our recent accessibility efforts.

 - Between April 30, 2019 and today: This has been a period of rapid development.
 With development comes the possibility of regression.
 To minimize regressions, we conduct computerized scans using WAVE and aXe and perform manual spot checks.
 Better codifying these processes is an area of development.

 - For many of our newer features, we have created hidden feature flags.
 These flags allow us to quickly turn off beta features as well as features that have not yet undergone significant accessibility testing.

 - Given our history of active development and responsiveness to client needs, accessibility-related regressions are inevitable.
-That said, we believe that admin- and instructor-facing pages are currently more susceptible to regression than student-facing pages.
+When making accessibility improvements, we give priority to core platform functions.

 - In our estimation, the most significant known issue pertains to the captions (prerecorded) criterion.
 Our Record Video feature (which can be disabled via a feature flag) is not currently accompanied by a captioning tool.
 Automatic captioning is both expensive and technologically difficult; even Google struggles to reliably generate accurate transcripts.
 Nevertheless, we are committed to providing a satisfactory solution.

 Current State of the Platform